Professional UX/UI Design Services for Games

 └── Canvas_Popup — modal windows, notifications

-Each child Canvas isolates rebuild from parent.
-Changes in Canvas_Dynamic don't affect Canvas_Static.
+Each child Canvas isolates rebuild from the parent.
+Changes in Canvas_Dynamic do not affect Canvas_Static.

 TextMeshPro and Text Batching